Current Faculty Research

 Katherine Lacasse Ph.D.

-- The role of emotional and intuitive processes in risk perceptions surrounding climate change and energy technologies
+- The role of emotional, cognitive, and social processes in perceptions of risk surrounding climate change, renewable energy technologies, and medical advances.

 George Ladd Ph.D.

 Adolescent perceptions of scratch tickets.
 A cross sectional (by age) investigation of adolescents' perceptions of scratch ticket images.

 Are their developmental differences in how adolescents perceive scratch tickets?

 The Gambling Studies Project.